How to deal with damp in the home?

 - Rise in breeding mosquitoes.

 - The prolonged presence of moisture in the wall causes efflorescence to disintegrate bricks, stones, and tiles.

 Methods of damp proofing

 Damp proofing is a long-lasting preventive step for moisture damage.
 If it enters building foundations and the walls, damp proofing can help to prevent water and moisture from passing via the spaces.
-Furthermore, a purpose-built and safe damp proofing course can help avoid rotting of wood and structural degradation by preventing water from touching timber, resulting in dry and wet rots.
+Furthermore, a purpose-built and safe damp proofing course can help avoid the rotting of wood and structural degradation by preventing water from touching timber, resulting in dry and wet rots.

 Let’s check out some reliable damp proofing treatment methods: